bangarharshit/Mqtt-chat/README.md

 6. Persistent session - autosubscribe - client1/*, groupchat/* .
 Mark all your client tables with a subscribed field to make sure for subscription.
 7. Client state indication - Drop chat states, Group presence and deliver when client state = active (v2).
 Bundle/Drop incoming packet if your app is in background.
 8. Bundle outgoing packets (not critical).
+9. Work across resource.
+If you have a web client, desktop client, mobile client message should be synced across all.
+Indication if the message is seen across clients.
+10. Should work with clients with no offline storage.
+11. Add support for send, delivery and read receipts.
 ```